CodeAssociate/CA.Blocks.DataAccess/Documentation/GettingStarted/getting-started.md

 <p align="center">
     <img src="../_assets/ProtectedByDefaultExample.png" alt="ProtectedByDefault" />
 </p>
-3. The result of the execute is the filled IList of ExampleSysObjects objects.
+3. The result of the execution is the filled IList of ExampleSysObjects objects.
 All Types have been converted from the SQL world into the .NET world.
-4. Using the Result is use like any other Class in .NET.
-In this case we duping the result to the Test console:
+4. Using the Result is like any other Class in .NET.
+In this case, we are dumping the result to the Test console:

 The dump result
 ```